-A bursary to assist up to three eligible postgraduates to attend the annual ADSA conference; one of these three bursaries is a dedicated bursury to support an Indigenous postgraduate to participate in the conference.
+The Geoffrey Milne Bursary assists up to three eligible postgraduates to attend the annual ADSA conference; one of these three bursaries is a dedicated bursury to support a First Nations postgraduate to participate in the conference.

 Established in 2011, the Geoffrey Milne Bursary honours the late Geoffey Milne's outstanding commitment to the professional development of postgraduate members of ADSA in particular.

 The Bursary is designed to assist students at any stage of their PhD or comparable program at a University in Australia, New Zealand or the Pacific with the costs of attending the annual ADSA Conference.
 Valued at approximately $400, the Bursary provides funding for a year’s ADSA Membership, the Conference Registration, and for attendance at the Conference Dinner.

 The Bursary is awarded based on a nomination submitted by the student’s Supervisor.

 The Bursary is awarded based on the following Selection Criteria:

-The Association will award three Geoffrey Milne Bursaries for each annual ADSA Conference, and, in years where there is a high quality field of competitive applicants reserves the right to award additional bursaries if rankings of Top 3 cannot be split.
-Nominations for the Geoffrey Milne Bursary are assessed by a panel of three, including the current ADSA Postgraduate Representative, members of the current ADSA Executive.
-In 2020, the panel will include Madeline Taylor (ADSA Postgraduate Representative), Glen McGillivray (ADSA President), and Rea Dennis (ADSA Vice President).
+The Association will award three Geoffrey Milne Bursaries for each annual ADSA Conference, and, in years where there is a high quality field of competitive applicants reserves the right to award additional bursaries if rankings cannot be split.
+Nominations for the Geoffrey Milne Bursary are assessed by a panel of three, including the current ADSA Postgraduate Representative, and members of the current ADSA Executive.
+Judges for the bursary in 2021 are Rea Dennis (Deakin University), Chris Hay (University of Queensland), and Kathryn Roberts Parker (Newcastle University, UK).